 Mark Moldwin is an Arthur F. Thurnau Professor of Climate and Space Sciences and Engineering and Applied Physics within the University of Michigan’s Department of Climate and Space Sciences and Engineering.
 He is currently the Faculty Director of M–Engin, a program within UM’s M–STEM Academy to support undergraduates academically and professionally, the Executive Director of NASA’s Michigan Space GrantConsortium and President of the American Geophysical Union’s (AGU) Education Section.
 He is the principle–investigator on several NASA, NSF and DOD projects (including the NASA Artemis Lunar Gateway HERMES project, NSF’s iMAGS project, and the Office of Naval Research’s SENSOR project).
 He has been recognized for his research, teaching and service by numerous awards and is currently the 2019–2020 US–Norway Fulbright Arctic Chair.

-Likely Majors: ARCH, ARTDES, ASTRO, CE, CLIMATE, CS, EARTH, EE, ENVIRON, IOE, ME, PAT, SI, SPACE
+Likely Majors/Minors: ARCH, ARTDES, ASTRO, CE, CLIMATE, CS, DATA, EARTH, EE, ENVIRON, IOE, ME, PAT, SI, SPACE

 Summer Opportunity: Summer research fellowships may be available for qualifying students.

 Citizenship Requirements: This project is open to all students on campus.